-This means that Danuta must spend one hour removing left wings only, after which the workers are rotated.
-She then spends a further hour removing right wings only, and so on.
+This meant that Laima spent 1 hour removing left wings only, followed by another hour removing right wings, and so on.

-The production line is timed.
-The person removing (for example) left wings must remove 20 left wings every minute, or one every 3 seconds.
+The production line was timed.
+The person removing (for example) left wings, was required to remove 20 left wings every minute, or 1 every 3 seconds.